guzman1203/Windows-FormsApp-Stock-Reader/README.md

-1) methods like readCandlesticksFromFile, filterCandlesticks, update, normalize, and displayCandlesticks come in 2 styles.
+1) Methods like readCandlesticksFromFile, filterCandlesticks, update, normalize, and displayCandlesticks come in 2 styles.
 Version 1 should be the version that takes arguments and returns something, and Version 2 should take no argument and return void.
 For example, filterCandlesticks should have: